AnselmoGPP/Learn_Computer_Science/topics/computer_science/synthesis/data_structures.md

 - `insert` and `removeAny` are Θ(1)
 - `find` and `remove` are Θ(n)

+A sorted linked list offers no benefit (no lookup speedup).

 ### Synthesis

 Algorithms (operations) have time and space cost (complexity), which can be measured via asymptotic analysis or amortized analysis.